 Many people are surprised to find out that Original Medicare doesn’t generally cover prescription drugs.
-For help with the cost of your medications, you can choose a stand-alone Part D planOpens a new window or a Medicare Advantage plan with prescription coverage.
+For help with the cost of your medications, you can choose a stand-alone Part D plan or a Medicare Advantage plan with prescription drug coverage.

-1. Your Drugs.
+1. Your drugs

 Prescription drug plans can vary significantly.
 Each Part D plan has a list of drugs, called a formulary, which shows the drugs it covers.

-“When considering a Part D plan, be sure your medications are covered,” Monical said.
+“When considering a Part D plan, be sure your medications are covered,” Anderson said.
 “Even if you don’t expect to change plans, it’s important to make sure your drugs will still be covered next year, as plans can change from year to year.”

-2. Your Pharmacy.
+2. Your pharmacy

 Most Part D plans have preferred pharmacy networks.
 People can typically get their drugs for a lower copay when they visit preferred pharmacies.

-“Make sure the plan offers access to pharmacies that are convenient for you,” Monical said.
+“Make sure the plan offers access to pharmacies that are convenient for you,” Anderson said.
 “Some plans also have mail-order pharmacy benefits, and you can get prescriptions delivered to your home for a lower cost than purchasing from a retail location.”

-3. Your Total Costs.
+3. Your total costs